 Jean Bugatti – the Stylist

 Like his father Ettore, Gianoberto Mario Carlo Bugatti, named Jean, was a visionary, far ahead of his time.
 Ettore’s eldest son was a gifted car designer with a rare feel for proportions and aerodynamics.
-From the late 1920s onwards, he influenced the development of the company with his own stylistic ideas and designs, before assuming responsibility for management in 1936 at the age of 27.
+From the late 1920s onward, he influenced the development of the company with his own stylistic ideas and designs, before assuming responsibility for management in 1936 at the age of 27.

 A rich heritage

 Jean was responsible for creating numerous classics for the legendary brand.
 With his pioneering designs for bodies, engines and chassis, he created some extraordinary vehicles until his tragic death in an accident in 1939, securing his place as a visionary artist in the history of the automobile.
-Like the company itself, Jean would have been 110 years old this year.

 Jean Bugatti’s most beautiful and famous design is the Type 57 SC Atlantic Coupé – perhaps the greatest of BUGATTI’s legends.